apocalyptech/bl3-cli-saveedit/README-saves.md

 You can use the `tvhm` unlock to unlock TVHM mode early:

     bl3-save-edit old.sav new.sav --unlock tvhm

+### Eridian Cube Puzzle

+The Eridian Cube puzzle in Desolation's Edge (on Nekrotafeyo) is ordinarily only doable once per savegame.
+The `cubepuzzle` unlock will let you complete it more than once:

+    bl3-save-edit old.sav new.sav --unlock cubepuzzle

 ### All Unlocks at Once